 - Who is involved in this process?
 Do we need more (or less) people to handle this task?

-- How do we communicate about this process?
-If we promote more effective communication practices, will this process become easier/quicker?
+- How do we communicate this process?
+If we promote more effective communication practices, will this process become easier?

 Delegating becomes ever important for your own well-being.
 Becoming burnt out with running the business may lead to feeling less passionate about your work.
 Hiring additional support staff or asking your team to help out builds sustainability in the long run, both for you and the practice.